DTJW92/batocera-remote-desktop/README.md

 Local IP will still work, Tailscale needs to be installed for the device to access your Batocera system remotely.
 You can find the relevant IP address in the Tailscale dashboard.

-Any issues, you can reach out via the Batocera Nation discord https://discord.gg/XNxWHc6K4P
+Any issues, you can reach out via the Batocera Unofficial Add-Ons discord https://discord.gg/5sfHzMuQ